Wyoming hires Jay Sawvel as defensive coordinator; Marty English rejoins Cowboys' staff

-LARAMIE -- With a little familiarity, Wyoming is filling out its defensive coaching staff.
+LARAMIE -- With a little familiarity, Wyoming has filled out its defensive coaching staff.

-Jay Sawvel has been hired as the Cowboys’ defensive coordinator while former UW assistant Marty English has also joined the staff, UW coach Craig Bohl announced Thursday.
+Jay Sawvel has been hired as the Cowboys’ defensive coordinator while former UW assistant Marty English and Benny Boyd have also joined the staff, UW coach Craig Bohl announced Thursday.
 English, who was an assistant at UW under Joe Glenn and Dave Christensen from 2003-11, is returning to coach defensive ends.
+Boyd will coach cornerbacks.

-They replace Jake Dickert and A.J.
-Cooper, who both left last month to join Nick Rolovich’s staff at Washington State.
+The trio replaces Jake Dickert, A.J.
+Cooper and John Richardson, all of whom left last month to join Nick Rolovich’s staff at Washington State.
 Sawvel, who was out of coaching this past season, will take over the defense from Dickert, who’s taking the same position with the Cougars after one season as UW’s defensive coordinator.

 You have free articles remaining.